Chart Color Schemes

 Infrastructure

-Tura Beach has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Tura Beach has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects expected to affect the area: Shearwater Estate, Mirador Residential Development stages 8, 9, and 13, Lakewood Lifestyle Village, and 29-33 Market Street, Merimbula.
-The following details those most relevant.
+AreaSearch identified three projects likely affecting this region.
+Notable projects include Shearwater Estate, Mirador Residential Development Stages 8, 9 and 13, Lakewood Lifestyle Village, and 29-33 Market Street, Merimbula.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.